Bricks and urbanism in the Indus Valley rise and decline: Bricks and urbanism in rise and decline

 The temporal distribution of the number of cotemporal sites using bricks (from \reftab{brick}, shown in \reffig{bricks}a) shows four different dynamic regimes of overall brick usage: (1)~a steady and slow increase characterizes the Neolithic periods, (2)~a sudden doubling and steep increase of brick sites is typical for the Early Harappan phase; this (3)~levels out during the Mature phase before it is (4)~reversed by a strong decrease during the Late and post-Harappan phases.
 Only during the Mature phase, most of the sites investigated use also baked bricks; and baked bricks decline entirely during the Late phase.

 The baked brick technology, once invented, required skilled labor, standards, and natural resources.
-All these were available within the IVC during the Mature phase.
+All these were available in the Mature Harappan phase.
 There is no evidence for scarcity of natural resources for baked brick production.
 Fine silt (and water) abounded in the river plains of Punjab and Sindh.
-Irrespective of potential climatic changes, the gallery forests along the perennial rivers provided an ample and steady supply of fire wood: \citet{MeherHomji1973} estimated that only 200~hectares of riverine forest were required to supply baked bricks long enough to support the large city of Mohenjodaro (which was mostly built from baked bricks) for 100~years.
+Irrespective of potential climatic changes, the gallery forests along the perennial rivers provided an ample and steady supply of fire wood: Meher-Homji \citep{MeherHomji1973} estimated that only 200~hectares of riverine forest were required to supply baked bricks long enough to support the large city of Mohenjodaro (which was mostly built from baked bricks) for 100~years.

-The second requirement---standards---has been a long-standing and featured trademark of Harappan masonry. \citet{Possehl2002} calls the typical ratio of 4:2:1 (length to width to height) of Indus Valley bricks the ``Indus proportion''.
-The adherence to this ratio was ensured by the use of standardized molds.
-While this ratio was typical at Harappa for large bricks, some cities, like Kalibangan, also used different brick ratios (3:2:1) \citep{McIntosh2007}.
-During the Late phase, brick dimensions diverged away from the Indus proportion \citep{Datta2001,McIntosh2007}.
+The second requirement---standards---has been a long-standing and featured trademark of Harappan masonry.
+Possehl \citep{Possehl2002} calls the typical ratio of 4:2:1 (length to width to height) of bricks the ``Indus proportion''.
+The adherence to this ratio was ensured by the use of standardized molds that have been in use since 4000--3600~BC \citep{Jarrige1995}.
+While this ratio was typical at Harappa for large bricks, some cities, like Kalibangan, also used different brick ratios (3:2:1 \citep{McIntosh2007}).
+During the Harappan Late phase brick dimensions diverged away from the Indus proportion \citep{Datta2001,McIntosh2007}.